Back in 2010, Ethan Marcotte urged designers and developers to practice “responsive web design” (RWD):

 This enables designers to maintain a consistent look and feel across multiple devices.
 Plus, it saves everyone time and money by allowing designers to update one version of the website versus many.

-Marcotte refers here to using code that prevents rich media files from exceeding the dimensions of their containers.
+Marcotte refers here to using code that prevents rich media files from exceeding the dimensions of their containers, as well as viewports.
 As the “flexible container resizes itself,” he explains, so does the visual within it.

 Given that there are over 8.48B unique devices in existence today, this functionality allow teams to create timeless designs capable of adapting to any device, regardless of its size or shape.